Kuril Islands dispute: 2022 return to old stance and halting of peace treaty talks

-On March 7, 2022, Prime Minister of Japan Fumio Kishida declared that the southern Kurils are "a territory peculiar to Japan, a territory in which Japan has sovereignty."
-On March 8, Foreign Minister Yoshimasa Hayashi described the four islands as an "integral part" of Japan.
+On 7 March 2022, Prime Minister of Japan Fumio Kishida declared that the southern Kurils are "a territory peculiar to Japan, a territory in which Japan has sovereignty."
+On 8 March, Foreign Minister Yoshimasa Hayashi described the four islands as an "integral part" of Japan.
 This was in response to the Russian invasion of Ukraine.
 The Japanese leadership had been reluctant to use language that could be seen as provocative by Russia when discussing the islands in recent years.
 When Shinzo Abe was asked if he considered the islands to be an integral part of Japan in 2019, he declined to respond so as not to damage negotiations with Russia.
-However, following the outbreak of Russia's war against Ukraine and the implication of sanctions against Russia, the Japanese government has returned to a more hardline stance on the islands as shown by Kishida's statement.
+However, following the outbreak of Russia's war against Ukraine and the imposition of sanctions against Russia, the Japanese government has returned to a more hardline stance on the islands, as shown by Kishida's statement.

-On March 21, Russia announced its withdrawal from peace treaty talks with Japan and freeze of joint economic projects related to the disputed Kuril Islands due to sanctions imposed by Japan over Ukraine.
+On 21 March 2022, Russia announced its withdrawal from peace treaty talks with Japan and the freezing of joint economic projects related to the disputed Kuril Islands due to sanctions imposed by Japan over Ukraine.

-On March 25, Russia started a military drill with over 3,000 troops and hundreds of vehicles on the Kuril Islands, including the disputed islands.
+On 25 March 2022, Russia started a military drill with over 3,000 troops and hundreds of vehicles on the Kuril Islands, including the disputed islands.

-On March 31, Japan redesignated the disputed islands as being under an "illegal occupation" in a draft for the 2022 Diplomatic Bluebook.
+On 31 March 2022, Japan redesignated the disputed islands as being under an "illegal occupation" in a draft for the 2022 Diplomatic Bluebook.

-On June 7, Russian Foreign Ministry spokeswoman Maria Zakharova announced Russia's intent to cancel a 1998 agreement with Japan allowing Japanese fishermen to operate near the southern Kuril Islands, claiming that Japan is not meeting the financial obligations outlined in the agreement.
+On 7 June 2022, Russian Foreign Ministry spokeswoman Maria Zakharova announced Russia's intent to cancel a 1998 agreement with Japan allowing Japanese fishermen to operate near the southern Kuril Islands, claiming that Japan is not meeting the financial obligations outlined in the agreement.

-On September 5, a document was published signed by Prime Minister Mikhail Mishustin about Russia's unilateral withdrawal from a visa agreement which allowed former Japanese residents to visit the disputed islands without visas.
-The Russian lawmaker said this was due to Japan's participation in international sanctions against Russia over the Ukraine war.
+On 5 September 2022, a document was published signed by Prime Minister Mikhail Mishustin about Russia's unilateral withdrawal from a visa agreement which allowed former Japanese residents to visit the disputed islands without visas.
+The Russian lawmaker said this was due to Japan's participation in international sanctions against Russia over the war in Ukraine.